aayushdhiman/shell-project/README.md

 - `make test` - compile and run all the tests
 - `make clean` - perform a minimal clean-up of the source tree

-The [examples](examples/) directory contains an example tokenizer.
-It might help.